Network Granger Causality with Inherent Grouping Structure

-Consider $n$ replicates from the NGC model~\eqref{eqn1:NGCdefn}, and denote the $n \times p$ observation matrix at time $t$ by $\mathcal{X}^t$.
-For example in a panel-VAR setting, the data on $p$ economic variables on $n$ subjects (firms, households etc.) can be observed over $T$ time points.
+For any matrix $A$, we denote the $i^{th}$ row by $A_{i:}$, $j^{th}$ column by $A_{:j}$ and the collection of rows (columns) corresponding to the $g^{th}$ group by $A_{[g]:}$ ($A_{:[g]}$).
+The transpose of a matrix $A$ is denoted by $A'$ and its Frobenius norm by $|| A ||_{F}$.
+The symbol $A^{1:T}$ is used to denote the concatenated matrix $\left[A^1: \cdots: A^T \right]$.
+For any matrix or vector $D$, $\| D \|_0$ denotes the number of non-zero coordinates in $D$.
+For notational convenience, we reserve the symbol $\|. \|$ to denote the $\ell_2$ norm of a vector and/or the spectral norm of a matrix.
+Any other norm will be indexed explicitly (e.g., $\|.\|_1,~\|.\|_{2, 2},~\|.\|_{2, \infty}$) to avoid confusion.
+Also for any vector $\beta$, we use $\beta_j$ to denote its $j^{th}$ coordinate and $\beta_{[g]}$ to denote the coordinates corresponding to the $g^{th}$ group.\\ \\ \textbf{Network Granger causal (NGC) estimates with group sparsity. } Consider $n$ replicates from the NGC model~(\ref{eqn1:NGCdefn}), and denote the $n \times p$ observation matrix at time $t$ by $\mathcal{X}^t$.
+In econometric applications the data on $p$ economic variables across $n$ panels (firms, households etc.) can be observed over $T$ time points.
+For time course microarray data one typically observes the expression levels of $p$ genes across $n$ subjects over $T$ time points.
+After removing the panel specific fixed effects one assumes the common slope structure and independence across the panels.
 The data is high-dimensional if either $T$ or $p$ is large compared to $n$.
-In such a scenario, we assume the existence of an underlying group sparse structure, i.e., the support of each row of $A^{1:T} = \left[A^1: \cdots: A^T \right]$ in the model \eqref{eqn1:NGCdefn} can be covered by a small number of groups $s$, where $s \ll (T-1)G$.
+In such a scenario, we assume the existence of an underlying group sparse structure, i.e., the support of each row of $A^{1:T} = \left[A^1: \cdots: A^T \right]$ in the model (\ref{eqn1:NGCdefn}) can be covered by a small number of groups $s$, where $s \ll (T-1)G$.
 Note that the groups can be misspecified in the sense that the coordinates of a group covering the support need not be all non-zero.
 Hence, for a properly specified group structure we shall expect $s \ll \| A^{1:T}_{i:} \|_0$.
 On the contrary, with many misspecified groups, $s$ can be of the same order, or even larger than $\| A^{1:T}_{i:} \|_0$.